krootee/Ghost/KiCad/Readme.md

 - [ ] 4-layer board
 - [x] Make sure no GND plane under MPU-9250, see https://github.com/kriswiner/MPU9250/issues/43

-### Notes for Rev 4 (aug 2017)

-- [ ] Smaller 3V3 regulator.
-How much current do we draw at most?
-- [ ] Replace CP2102 with CP2014 (slightly smaller, different pins)
-- [ ] Replace slide switch with side switch, f.inst: 131-6979
-- [ ] Ability to measure battery voltage.
-(LTC2943CDD, 2366039)

-### Notes for Rev 5 (feb 2018)

-- [x] Fix footprint for TMP102.
-Was too big on Rev4.
-- [ ] Figure out why MPU9250 doesn't work on Rev4.
-- [ ] Test I2C and IR sensors on Rev4
-- [ ] Test the NanoPixels on Rev4
-- [ ] Test the Motor/ESC pwm and Steering PWM
-- [ ] Change to the slightly bigger TCA9548 chip for easier soldering?
-- [ ] Minor layout adjustments; Move Q1, Q2, R1, R2 between CP2102 and ESP32
-- [ ] Minor layout adjustments; Move R15 and C12 closer to SW1 switch

 ### Others

 Arduino code for the Startmodule-remote is here: http://p1r.se/startmodule/implement-yourself/#comment-1271

 ------- OLD BELOW ----------